camilabga/adTracking-fraud-detection/Report.md

 In their [Kaggle competition](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection), Talking Data provided a dataset detailing the clicks registered by their system; the goal is to build a binary classification model that predicts whether an user will download an app after clicking a mobile app or not.
 This model would help the firm increase their solution's accuracy in identifying fraudsters.

-To solve this problem, firstly I attained some basic understanding of the training data that was provided to check for characteristics such as target concept balance and distribution of features; I also devised certain new features based on the given features that I thought would be important in learning the target concept.
-Then, I used a classification model based on the gradient boosting method (discussed in **Analysis > Algorithms and Techniques** below) that is fitted with the training data with all attributes to see how it performs to set a baseline expectation for my final model.
+To start understanding this problem, I tried, at first to understand the training data, checking for characteristics such as target concept balance and distribution of features; also tried feature engineering with some aspects that I thought to be important.
+Then, I implemented a classification model based on the gradient boosting method (discussed in **Analysis > Algorithms and Techniques** below) that is fitted with the training data with all attributes to see how it performs to set a baseline expectation for my final model.
 At this point, having seen the technical difficulties with the engineered feature and training process, I made certain changes to improve the process, decided to reduce the amount of data used, and performed parameter tuning for the classification model (Methodology > Refinement).
-Lastly, I tested the final model design using its performance on the given testing data.
+At last, I tested the final model design using its performance on the given testing data.

 ### Metrics